goyalavishi/ISCCweb19/README.md

 Conditions:
 -----------
 You are not allowed to delete the basic elements provided to you.
-You can although mould, update or upgrade the UI & UX of the website .
+You can although mould, update or upgrade the UI & UX of the website.
+You should adhere to the theme of the society.

 What we expect :
 ----------------
 A doc file listing down the changes you made.
 Only one commit of final solution per person is allowed.
+Sticking to the deadline.

 Time limit: 10 days [18th - 28th July 2019(23:59pm)]
 -----------